BartlomiejRasztabiga/rasztabiga.me/content/blog/gsoc-2021-week-8/index.md

 #### Next week

 In the upcoming week, I'm going to work on the two issues above.
-Both of them will involve creating new REST resources, as well as, adding some documentation to them.
+Both of them will involve creating new REST resources, as well as adding some documentation to them.

 These tasks will be the final 2 tasks of my GSoC 2021 project, however, I will try to find some more tasks for my final week before evaluations :)